 Bucks County Cabaret

-Eder was accompanied by music director William Stein and Peter Calo on guitar.
+Cumming was accompanied by music director Lance Horne on piano and Eleanor Norton on cello.

-Broadway Cares awarded $5.7 million in grants in 2014 to more than 450 AIDS and family service organizations nationwide.
-In Pennsylvania, 25 organizations received more than $260,000, including $10,000 in support to Bucks County-based F.A.C.T. – Fighting AIDS Continuously Together.
+Broadway Cares awarded grants this year to more than 450 AIDS and family service organizations, including 21 in Pennsylvania and Bucks County-based F.A.C.T. – Fighting AIDS Continuously Together.

-This year's Bucks County Cabaret was sponsored by The New York Times, Showtime Networks and United Airlines, with special thanks to Bridge Street Foundation, Kevin and Sherri Daugherty, and the staff and crew of Bucks County Playhouse, led by Producing Director Alex Fraser and Executive Producer Robyn Goodman.
+This year’s Bucks County Cabaret was sponsored by DIRECTV, The New York Times, Showtime Networks and United Airlines, with special thanks to the Bucks County Cabaret committee, Bridge Street Foundation, Kevin and Sherri Daugherty, and the staff and crew of Bucks County Playhouse, led by Producing Director Jed Bernstein.